Holographic Entropy Inequalities and Multipartite Entanglement: Introduction

 Our proof utilizes an important property of HEIs called \emph{superbalance}.
 This was defined in \cite{Hubeny:2018ijt}, and subsequently in \cite{He:2020xuo} it was shown that all non-SA HEIs must be superbalanced.
 This conveniently restricts the form that any HEI can take, so that when we consider the difference between the original information quantity and the corresponding quantity obtained by tracing out part of some subsystem, this difference can be shown to take either sign, even when restricted to the holographic context.
 More concretely, showing that it is not holographically sign-definite proceeds by expressing the difference in terms of a sum over conditional multipartite informations and by judicious sequential choice of states demonstrating that we can collapse this sum onto just a single term which itself can take either sign.

 The outline of this paper is as follows.
 In \cref{sec:multiparty} we review the key properties of multipartite entanglement.
 We start in \cref{ss:notation} by setting up our notation and terminology.
 Section \ref{ss:In} then defines the multipartite information $I_n$ and presents a number of lemmas summarizing the properties which we will utilize below, while the short \cref{ss:CIn} analogously presents conditional multipartite information.
 All of these results can be derived straightforwardly from the basic definitions, but some of them simplify by using a certain structural property of the multipartite informations indicated in \cref{asec:Infactornotn}.
 In \cref{sec:HIQ} we discuss the superbalance property of HEIs and its consequences, which paves the way to proving our main result in \cref{sec:correlations}, namely that superbalance precludes monotonicity under inclusion.
 Having thus established that none of the higher HEIs act as correlation measures, we summarize our explorations of recasting the HEIs into a more compact form in \cref{ss:HEIrecasting}, which also includes the tables of the non-uplift $\nN=5$ HEIs and selected representative subset of $\nN=6$ HEIs.
 This is accompanied by \cref{asec:heis} which explains how to obtain the compact forms starting from the standard representation.
 We end with a brief summary and discussion of future directions in \cref{sec:discuss}.
-Finally, to facilitate further explorations, in \cref{asec:n6heis} we also briefly detail the process through which we have been able to generate more than $300$ new HEIs for six parties.
+Finally, to facilitate further explorations, in \cref{asec:n6heis} we briefly detail the process through which we have been able to generate more than $1800$ new HEIs for six parties, and summarize their forms in \cref{fig:HEIimfreq}.
+Also, for comparison with v1, in \cref{tab:new_HEIs} we present 25 of the new HEIs (i.e.\ whose tripartite form has at least 5 terms), selected by typicality of their form.
 This is supplemented with ancillary files, accessible on the arXiv page for this paper, where we list all the newly found inequalities.
+A more complete data repository, including not just the facets but also the extreme rays known so far, is available in \cite{hecdata}.